-NOTICE: The MASC is conducting a needs assessment and anticipates reopening the Skate Park Grant program received additional funding in 2023.
+NOTICE: The MN Skate Park Grant program received additional funding in 2023.
 Program information and documents related to the funding will be available soon.
 Please complete the contact form on the bottom of this page to receive program updates and notifications.

 Minnesota Skate Park Grant Program

 The 2020 bonding bill brought a new statutory charge to the Amateur Sports Commission to develop and administer a grant program dedicated to the construction and renovation of skate parks.
 The first installment of this program will have the opportunity to award a total of $250,000 to local government units for the purpose of skate park design.